Sam-Max/rcmltb/README.md

 - copy - copy from cloud to cloud
 - config - config rclone and set folder where to mirror
 - logs - get logs from server
-- speed_test - test speed of server
+- speedtest - test speed of server
 - cleardata- clear downloads